6poolrush/gettingandcleaningdata/README.md

 For question 5, we have created a new data frame called summary_means.
 It uses the aggregate function to group by SubjectID + Activity Label, and calculates the mean of all features (columns) grouped based on these criteria.
 Since we have 30 subjects and 6 activities, the result is a data frame with 180 observations.

+NOTE: to allow the code to run smoothlessly, make sure to set the working directory at the root of the folder, so at the same location where the run_analysis.R file lies.